Nu1 Sagittarii: Nomenclature

-Nu¹ and Nu² Sagittarii, together with Tau Sagittarii, Psi Sagittarii, Omega Sagittarii, 60 Sagittarii and Zeta Sagittarii were Al Udḥiyy, the Ostrich's Nest.
+Nu1 and Nu2 Sagittarii, together with Tau Sagittarii, Psi Sagittarii, Omega Sagittarii, 60 Sagittarii and Zeta Sagittarii were Al Udḥiyy, the Ostrich's Nest.

 Properties

-Nu¹ Sagittarii A is a spectral type K1 bright giant which has an apparent magnitude of +4.86.
+Nu1 Sagittarii A is a spectral type K1 bright giant which has an apparent magnitude of +4.86.
 It is a microvariable with a frequency of 0.43398 cycles per day and an amplitude of 0.0078 magnitude.
-In 1982 it was found to have a hotter companion, Nu¹ Sagittarii B, a rapidly rotating B9 type star.
+In 1982 it was found to have a hotter companion, Nu1 Sagittarii B, a rapidly rotating B9 type star.
 The pair orbit with a period of around 370 days.
 A magnitude +11.2 companion, component C, is orbiting further out at an angular separation of 2.5 arcseconds from the primary.

+Observation

+On 13 February 2008, it was occulted by Jupiter as viewed from East Asia and the Indian Ocean.